jonlighthall/config/cygwin/readme.md

 instance is the home directory.

      Jon Lighthall:unused:1000:513:U-JCL-N5010-Win7\Jon Lighthall,S-1-5-21-238998706-2098893708-732278632-1000:/home/Jon Lighthall:/bin/bash

+Assuming the home directoyr has been properly set using the commands int he previous section, the following command can be used to change the specified user name.

+    sed -i 's/^jonli/jlighthall/' /etc/passwd

 ## Packages
 The packages necessary for a base installation are selected by default.